 - medevacs - 2013, 2014, 2015, 2016

 |25 April 2019||Crew / Passenger Crimes|

 The arrest was based on a CCTV video showing how he pulls by the hair a woman and drags her down the hallway's full length.
 The footage showed the man in the hallway (cabin corridor) attempting to open his cabin door.
 Then the woman started hitting him in the face with an open hand.
 He then turned toward her and punched her (with a closed fist) twice in the side of the head, after which she fell to the ground.
 He then entered his cabin, leaving her unresponsive/unconscious on the floor in the corridor.
 After ~1 min, he came out and leaned down to her.
 She eventually became conscious and started to crawl into the cabin.
-The man not only didn't assist her, but while crawling he kicked her twice (in the buttocks), then followed her into her cabin.
-A short time later, both left the cabin with the woman holding over her head a stained with blood towel.
-Both later arrived at cruise liner's Infirmary where the woman was treated for head swelling and a laceration (requiring five stitches).
+The man not only didn't assist her but while crawling he kicked her twice (in the buttocks), then followed her into her cabin.
+A short time later, both left the cabin with the woman holding over her head a blood-stained towel.
+Both later arrived at cruise liner's Infirmary where the woman was treated for head swelling (~8 cm, on the right side) and a laceration (2,5 cm, requiring 5 stitches).

 The incident occurred at the end of a 7-day Bermuda cruise (itinerary April 19-26) roundtrip from Boston to Kings Wharf.

 (law news/update) On September 27, 2019, the man pleaded guilty to "assault resulting in substantial bodily injury".
 The charge allows for up to 5-year jail sentence, 3-year supervised release and up to USD 250,000 fine.
 The sentencing was scheduled for January 8, 2020.